cdelira9/cse15l-lab-reports/lab-report-1-week-2.md

   ![alt text](LastStep.png)

   2. Other ways that can make running easier is using semicolons to separate and run different commands at the same time.
 Also usign the up-arrow can facilitate using the last command in a more efficient way.
+  3. Extra Notes:
+   When running the test as seen in the picture above I was able to run the test in 10 seconds.
+Using the up key arrow helped since I only had      to use 2 keystrokes to get the test instead of typing it all.
+The rest of the seconds were used typing out the password but time was saved      using the up key.
+In total I only used 16 keystrokes since the password has a lot of characters.